GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Computer science differs from physics in that it is not actually a science.
-It does not study natural objects.
-Rather, computer science is like engineering; it is all about getting something to do something.
+Computer science research is different from these more traditional disciplines.
+Philosophically it differs from the physical sciences because it seeks not to discover, explain, or exploit the natural world, but instead to study the properties of machines of human creation.

-~ Richard Feynman
+~ Dennis Ritchie
 <pre>

 </pre>